qinghuading513/diagnostic-of-Q-G-omega-equation/README.md

 More information on the calculation procedure is provided in the code comments.

-To clacuate the diabatic heating term Q ( term 3 in Eq.1), we follow the equation described in Nigam et al. (2000), which is adapted here.
+To calculate the diabatic heating term Q ( term 3 in Eq.1), we follow the equation described in Nigam et al. (2000), which is adapted here.